THE ROLE OF CITIES

 It further articulates the strategies, tactics, and delivery pathways necessary to achieve the overarching goals.

-While large, well-resourced and committed cities are leading the way on climate, including many that are striving toward Net Zero, thousands of small and medium-sized cities in low and middle-income countries are vital to achieve climate action at a global scale.
+While large, well-resourced and committed cities are leading the way on climate thanks to their footprint, including many that are striving toward Net Zero, thousands of small and medium-sized cities are vital to achieve climate action at a global scale.
 Half of the urban emissions reduction potential today rests in rapidly growing cities with fewer than 250,000 people.
 The vast majority of the 70 million people migrating to urban areas are in low- and middle-income countries, where political priorities jostle for position amid a backdrop of rising climate risk and vulnerability.
 Many of these cities and their residents perceive the impacts of climate change to be far away in time and space.
 This includes both individual citizens and local, state, and national government leaders.

 To grow the alliance and catalyze action across all cities and local governments, we must clearly communicate the value and impact of GCoM to cities that incorporates adaptation, energy access, poverty reduction, economic recovery, and overall community sustainability.
 In short, we must make a positive case for joining the alliance, sharing stories that are powerful, meaningful and can inspire action.
 We must also create new entry points and pathways for more cities to join our growing movement, upholding standards that are both flexible and rigorous, and creating enabling conditions that make joining the GCoM alliance a clear and critical choice.